-Some other tips on travel to Thailand: Even if you are traveling on different airlines some airlines will allow through check in luggage within Thailand, so you do not have to wait to collect your check-in baggage at the port of arrival and then recheck in.
+Some other tips on travel to Thailand: Even if you are traveling on different airlines some airlines will allow through check-in luggage within Thailand, so you do not have to wait to collect your check-in baggage at the port of arrival and then recheck it.
 This saved us a lot of time as we were traveling on Thai between India and Bangkok and further Bangkok airways between Suvarnabhumi and Koh Samui International airport.
-If you are on the same airline you get boarding pass for through journey at the time of boarding on first airport itself, but if you are on two different airlines like we were then you can check in the luggage together but your boarding pass for the second leg of journey will be issued on domestic airport counter in Thailand.
+If you are on the same airline you get boarding pass for through journey at the time of boarding on first airport itself, but if you are on two different airlines like we were then you can check in the luggage together but your boarding pass for the second leg of the journey will be issued on domestic airport counter in Thailand.
 So do remember the same.

 Some useful information and link on Thailand Visa on Arrival

 The total time to get Visa on Arrival in Thailand should not take more than 30 minutes depending on the queue, provided you have all your documents in place.
-But my suggestion would be to budget for a minimum of 1 hour considering some unexpected circumstances just to be on safe side.
+But my suggestion would be to budget for a minimum of 1 hour considering some unexpected circumstances just to be on the safe side.